The Emily Mann LAB for the Development of New Work

 What is The Emily Mann LAB?

 The Emily Mann LAB for the Development of New Work is a year-round creative incubator that provides artistic and financial support to artists at all stages of their careers.
 LAB programming allows McCarter to take artistic risks in the interest of identifying and nurturing promising talent and new work for our stages.
-Consisting of readings, workshops, commissions, the annual Spotlight Production, and the Sallie B. Goodman Artist Retreat, LAB events are tailored to the needs of individual artists and many programs are open to the public, providing audiences with an exclusive window in the creative process.
+Consisting of readings, workshops, commissions, the annual Spotlight, and the Sallie B. Goodman Artist Retreat, LAB events are tailored to the needs of individual artists and many programs are open to the public, providing audiences with an exclusive window into the creative process.

-LAB programs and performances take place on our main stages, in rehearsal rooms, and in the intimate, flexible 70-90 seat performance studio/rehearsal room located within the Roger S. Berlind Theatre.
+LAB programs and performances take place on our main stages, in rehearsal rooms, and in the intimate, flexible 70-90 seat performance studio/rehearsal space located within the Roger S. Berlind Theatre.